 By Gemma Forster

-First of all, let me explain what User Experience (UX for short) actually is.
+Before we delve into how to improve your User Experience, let me explain what User Experience (UX for short) actually is.

 In basic terms UX is how a person feels when interacting with a product, service or system.
 In this blog I’m going to be specifically referring to interacting with a website.